 - Replacement of motor control center

-- Upgrading of the bar screen to removal non-organics
+- Upgrading the bar screen to remove non-organics

 - New lift station